The Disappointments Room

-The Disappointments Room is a 2016 American psychological horror film directed by D. J. Caruso, written by Caruso from a script by Wentworth Miller, and starring Kate Beckinsale and Mel Raido as a couple in a new house that contains a hidden room with a dark, haunted past.
-The film was inspired by an HGTV episode from a segment called "If Walls Could Talk".
+The Disappointments Room is a 2016 American psychological horror film directed by D. J. Caruso, written by Caruso and Wentworth Miller, and starring Kate Beckinsale and Mel Raido as a couple in a new house that contains a hidden room with a dark, haunted past.
+The film was inspired by an HGTV episode from a segment called "If Walls Could Talk" in which a Rhode Island woman discovered a secret attic room in her home used to conceal a disabled family member from elite society, otherwise known as a Disappointment Room.

-Originally completed in 2014, the film was only released on September 9, 2016, by Relativity EuropaCorp Distribution and Rogue to both critical and commercial failure, grossing only $5 million from a $15 million budget.
+Originally completed in 2014, the film was only released on September 9, 2016 by EuropaCorp Distribution and Rogue.

 Plot

-An architect named Dana Barrow (Kate Beckinsale) moves with her husband David and their 5-year-old son Lucas from Brooklyn to the Blacker estate in rural North Carolina, a once-grand dream home that has sat abandoned since the death of its original owners in the 19th century.
+An architect named Dana Barrow (Kate Beckinsale) moves with her husband David and their 5-year-old son Lucas from Brooklyn to the Blacker estate in rural North Carolina, once a grand dream home that has sat abandoned since the death of the original owners in the 19th century.
 Upon arrival, Dana begins having unsettling visions and nightmares of a mysterious German Shepherd and Lucas covered in blood.
-She finds a homemade gravestone on the grounds and an area of the house not listed in the blueprints: a room whose entrance is blocked by a large Chifforobe.
-The couple pushes it out of the way only to find a locked door.
+She finds a homemade gravestone on the grounds and an area of the house not listed in the blueprints: a room whose entrance is blocked by a large chifforobe.
+The couple push it out of the way only to find a locked door.
 Dana finds the key on top of the door frame and enters the room, experiencing a vision of a little girl being tormented by her father and his German Shepherd.
 She suffers a nervous breakdown.

 Later it is revealed that the couple not only had Lucas, but also a daughter; Catherine, who died a year before.

 Shaken by her experience, Dana researches the history of the house, learning about its namesake Judge Ernest Blacker and his daughter, Laura Blacker, who died the same day that Dana's daughter was born, July 5.
-Local historian Judith tells her the Blacker family had a secret "disappointments room" in the attic, where wealthy socialite families cruelly shuttered their deformed or disabled children.
+Local historian Judith tells her the Blacker family had a secret "disappointments room" in the attic, where wealthy socialite families cruelly shuttered away their deformed or disabled children.
 As she spends more time researching the house, Dana's mental state begins to unravel, and she stops taking her medication.
 She begins having disturbing visions of Laura, Judge Blacker, and the dog, and acts erratically toward David and Lucas.
-She finds a hidden portrait of Judge Blacker and Mrs. Blacker and burns it.
+She finds a hidden portrait of Judge Blacker and Mrs. Blacker and burns them.